 Katie Weisman serves as Associate Director of Academic Success.
 Katie completed her Bachelors at the University of Texas in Austin in 2012.
 For the past four years, Katie has worked with hundreds of students at an academic enrichment and test prep center in New Jersey, where she helped high achieving students earn admission to the top colleges and high schools in the country.
 She also helped design test prep curriculum and led seminars to parents and students on college admissions, test prep success, and high school preparation.

 During her time at this prestigious learning academy, Katie developed a strong desire to share the same expert resources, education, and opportunities to all students, regardless of socio-economic status.
 She strives to not only help students discover their passions and goals but also give them the tools to achieve those goals.
-She relocated to Charlotte, NC in 2021 with her husband Tyler and enjoys reading, writing, and bowling poorly.
+Katie relocated to Charlotte, NC in 2021 and enjoys reading, writing, and bowling poorly.

 JaDora Ross